Calvin Mark Topasna Hernandez

-Calvin Mark Topasna Hernandez, Familian Bo, of Sinajana, died Dec.
+Calvin Mark Topasna Hernandez, of Sinajana, died Dec.
 24 at the age of 29.
-Mass of Intention is being offered at 6 p.m. except Sunday at Our Lady of Assumption Church in Piti.
-Mass will be at 9 a.m. and will end on Jan.
-1. Last respects will be held from 9 – 11:30 a.m.
+Last respects will be held from 9 – 11:30 a.m.
 Jan.
-11 at Our Lady of Assumption Church, Piti.
-Mass of Christian burial will be celebrated at noon.
-Burial will follow at Tiguag Cemetery in Nimitz Hill.
+11 at Ada’s Mortuary, Sinajana.
+Mass of Christian burial will be celebrated at noon at Our Lady of Assumption Church, Piti.
+Burial will follow at Tiguag Cemetery, Nimitz Hill.

 Calvin Mark Topasna Hernandez